stashed/postgres/docs/postgres.md

+---
+title: Backup PostgreSQL | Stash
+description: Backup PostgreSQL database using Stash
+menu:
+  product_stash_0.8.3:
+    identifier: database-postgres
+    name: PostgreSQL
+    parent: database
+    weight: 20
+product_name: stash
+menu_name: product_stash_0.8.3
+section_menu_id: guides
+---

 # Backup and Restore PostgreSQL database using Stash

-Stash supports backup and restore PostgreSQL database.
-This guide will show you how you can backup/restore your PostgreSQL database with Stash.
+Stash supports backup and restores PostgreSQL database.
+This guide will show you how you can backup and restore your PostgreSQL database with Stash.

 ## Before You Begin